reynoldsnlp/W19_DIGHT390R/SCHEDULE.md

 #### Mon, 28 Jan

 * Read [BLEU at your own risk](https://medium.com/@rtatman/evaluating-text-output-in-nlp-bleu-at-your-own-risk-e8609665a213)
+  * Think about which evaluation metric is most appropriate for your language pair
 * Keep working on your language pair (commit often and push to your repo)

+#### Wed, 30 Jan

+* Finish your toy apertium translation model